awslabs/graphstorm/examples/sagemaker-pipelines-graphbolt/README.md

 # This creates an ECR repository at
 # $ACCOUNT_ID.dkr.ecr.$REGION.amazonaws.com/papers100m-processor

+# Run a SageMaker job to do the processing and upload the output to S3
 aws configure set region $REGION python sagemaker_convert_papers100m.py \
     --output-bucket $BUCKET_NAME \